NosibleAI/nosible-py/README.md

 ### 🔑 Authentication

-1. Sign in to nosible.ai and grab your free API key.
+1. Sign in to [NOSIBLE.AI](https://www.nosible.ai/) and grab your free API key.
 2. Set it as an environment variable or pass directly: